 The impact of the acquirer's unborn FTCs should be considered in measuring the deferred tax liability recorded in acquisition accounting on the outside basis in acquiree's foreign subsidiaries.
 The result would be different if the acquirer's FTCs have been generated and exist as a separate tax asset.
 For example, if the acquisition results in the acquirer changing its assessment of the realizability of its deferred tax asset for FTC carryforwards (i.e., for credits that have already been generated), the benefit from releasing a valuation allowance would be recorded outside of acquisition accounting.
-The distinction is that FTC carryforwards are a separate tax asset and is only considered in measuring other deferred taxes (e.g., an acquiree's outside basis difference).
+The distinction is that FTC carryforwards are a separate tax return attribute for which a deferred tax asset is recorded, whereas an unborn FTC is not a separate tax asset and is only considered in measuring other deferred taxes (e.g., an acquiree's outside basis difference).
 See TX 10.5.4 for further discussion of changes in the acquirer's deferred tax balances related to acquisition accounting.